rvincken/tilemap-example/README.md

 # Naylib Tilemap
-An example tilemap implementation in Nim using Naylib (Raylib bindings for Nim)\n The example is capable of loading tilemaps and tile collision maps from CSV files.
+An example tilemap implementation in Nim using Naylib (Raylib bindings for Nim) The example is capable of loading tilemaps and tile collision maps from CSV files.